bmeurant/technical-docs/software-architecture/system-design-patterns/system-performance.md

 ### 4. Synchronous I/O

 **Problem:** Blocking a thread of execution while waiting for an I/O operation (e.g., a database query, an HTTP request, or a file read) to complete.
 In a server environment, a blocked thread cannot do any other work, severely limiting the application's ability to handle concurrent requests.
-This leads to poor vertical scalability and thread pool exhaustion.
+This leads to poor vertical [[software-architecture/system-design-fundamentals/index#Scalability|scalability]] and thread pool exhaustion.

 **Diagram:** Synchronous vs. Asynchronous Flow
 ```mermaid